Dad hadn’t been home to West Virginia in more than 25 years.

 Dad had done none of this work when he showed up at my Terre Haute home that summer day in 1990.
 We drove all day to Charleston, where we roomed for the night.
 The next morning we drove a half hour down Highway 61 to Handley.

-There Dad showed me the place where he was born: the upstairs apartment over what had been his Grandma Legg’s general store.
+There Dad showed me the place where he was born, the place his mother died suddenly four years later: the upstairs apartment over what had been his Grandma Legg’s general store.
 He pointed out the place where his Grandma Grey’s tavern had once stood.
 We drove Handley’s few roads up and down the hill and he pointed out a few other places he remembered.
 Dad spotted his half-brother John’s big white house up the hill and we stopped in to visit.
 John and his family were surprised but happy to see us.
 That’s when I learned that Dad had told nobody we were coming.